top of page

 • persons studying in Canada in one of the political science disciplines (or the equivalent) in a graduate program.

-They must be in a position to begin within the next few months or to continue a full-time graduate program in the field of international human rights law or international organizations.
+They must be in a position to begin within the next few months or to continue a full-time graduate program in the field of international human rights law or international organization.

 Recipients may apply for a one-year extension in a subsequent contest, subject to the requirements at that time.